 But, they are also great for skating just about anything you want to skate.

 You also get to enjoy the Vans waffle grip on these shoes.
-This is still regarded as some of the most grippy outer sole in skateboarding; you could probably skate your board without any grip on it with these shoes (but don't).
+This is still regarded as some of the best and most grippy outer soles in skateboarding; you could probably skate your board without any grip on it with these shoes (but don’t).

 Overall, these TNTs from Vans have an amazing style, they are extremely comfortable and will last you a long time!

-These are perfect for any skateboarder out there, no matter what they like to ride!
+These are the best shoes for any skateboarder out there, no matter what they like to ride!